slive-app/sdk/README.md

 # sliveApp-SDK
 The official SDK of slive.app!
 Develop your own overlays and share them with the rest of the world

+You can find the newest Version of our Documentations at [https://docs.slive.app/](https://docs.slive.app/)

 - [CDN](#cdn)
 - [Config](#config)
 - [Events](#events)